nir20ane/Java/DataStructures/LinkedList_Notes.md

 ### Inavairants about Sentinel
 1. for an DLIST d, d.head != NULL
 2. for any node DLIST Node x, x.head != NULL
-3.for any node DLIST Node x, x.prev != NULL
+3. for any node DLIST Node x, x.prev != NULL
 4. for any node DLIST Node x, x.prev == y and y.next == x
 5. for any node DLIST Node x, x.next == y and y.prev == x
 6. Size that does not count sentinel, size is corrent